anborg/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 #### 5. Before you publish it ensure that the camunda.com download page is up to date.

-Note: The title of the blogpost must be in the following format: Camunda BPM 7.9.0-alpha3 Released
+Note: The title of the blogpost must be in the following format: `Camunda BPM <release-version> Released` (e.g. `Camunda BPM 7.9.0-alpha3 Released`)

 #### 6. Publish the blog post by merging the branch with the master: